 Grammar is shaped by constraints on language use.
 This is the key finding of a study by Joe Blythe from the University of Melbourne, Australia and the Max Planck Institute for Psycholinguistics in Nijmegen, The Netherlands.
 The paper demonstrating this was published in the December edition of the journal Language.
-This press release links to a news-release version of the article.
+Here is the press release.
+Download the article here.

 Blythe, Joe (2013).
 Preference organization driving structuration: Evidence from Australian Aboriginal interaction for pragmatically motivated grammaticalization.
 Language 89, no. 4: 883–919. doi:10.1353/lan.2013.0057.